stackpulse/playbooks/kubernetes/rollout-restart/README.md

 [![Import to StackPulse](../../images/open_in_stackpulse.svg)](https://app.stackpulse.io/playbook/create?tab=playbook#https://github.com/stackpulse/playbooks/blob/master/kubernetes/rollout-restart/playbook.yaml)

-This playbook performs rollout restart for a given Kubernetes deployment.
+This playbook allows you to perform rollout restart for a given Kubernetes deployment.

 ## How to get started